reading-hackspace/project-athena/README.md

 A few different alternatives for the capacitive touch keyboard layout and interface were tested.
 The keyboard was prototyped with copper tape covered in kapton tape to simulate the PCB pads and solder mask in the final PCB.
 The Pi Pico does support direct connection of GPIO pins to interface capacitive touch switches using the CircuitPython [touchio library](https://docs.circuitpython.org/en/latest/shared-bindings/touchio/index.html), However it uses a lot of GPIO pins for a 12 key keyboard.
 It was decided to us a specialised Capacitive touch chip with and I2C interface [MPR121](https://www.nxp.com/docs/en/data-sheet/MPR121.pdf).
 This chip is very small and will present a good challenge in construction, however it is available already mounted on low cost modules for prototyping.
 The chip supports up to 4 different I2C addresses allowing additional octave to be added.

 ### PWM Audio Output
 The Pi Pico supports PWM output to a GPIO pin for audio tone output.
 The resulting output is rather noisy as described in section 3.4.1 of the  [RP2040 hardware interface manual](https://datasheets.raspberrypi.com/rp2040/hardware-design-with-rp2040.pdf).
-It was choseb to implement the low noise 3.3V audio supply, the buffer, and the filter circuit.
+It was chosen to implement the low noise 3.3V audio supply, the buffer, and the filter circuit.

 ### I2S Audio Codec
 In addition to the PWM a I2S audio DAC is included for higher quality stereo output.
 The [PCM5102 DAC](https://www.ti.com/lit/ds/symlink/pcm5102.pdf) analog part is also powered from the low noise 3.3V supply